anshulverma/cliqr/README.md

 # value for option 'count' is '86'
 # value for option 'single' is 'false'
 # value for option 'test-1' is 'some-value'
-# has count argument
+# has 'count' argument
-# does not have test argument
+# does not have 'test-2' argument
 ```

 ## Installation